MTC History

 1976

-Lynne Meadow directs award-winning Ashes by David Rudkin, in an American Premiere co-production with The Public Theatre.
+Lynne Meadow directs award-winning Ashes by David Rudkin with Roberta Maxwell and Brian Murray, in an American premiere co-production with The Public Theater.
 The show eventually moves to The Public and becomes the first transfer of an MTC production.

 1977